grantranda/retorn/README.md

 # Retorn
 Retorn is a fractal renderer built with LWJGL that can generate interactive Mandelbrot and Julia set fractals.
-It features a GUI with customizable rendering parameters, coloring algorithm selection (escape time and orbit trap), and a gradient editor to modify fractal colors and generate random color palettes.
+It features a GUI with adjustable rendering parameters, coloring algorithm selection (escape time and orbit trap), and a gradient editor to modify fractal colors and generate random color palettes.

  ## Images
 ![Julia](images/julia.png) ![Mandelbrot](images/mandelbrot.png)